Rose2Gold/Rose2Gold/README.md

 ## Hi there 👋

+I'm not very experienced but I am willing to learn!

 <!--
 **Rose2Gold/Rose2Gold** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.